frame-of-reference/ghdb/README.md

 ## Overview

 <p align="right">(<a href="#top">back to top</a>)</p>
-Work in progress, come back later
+Work in progress, come back later.
+Also if you're only here for all the Google Hacking Database results you may find a gist here: https://gist.github.com/frame-of-reference/d87cd7352930b40a511b0aaf34cceb6a/

 ### Built With